cartigli/vault/xsorted()/III SQL/ZVI Window Functions.md

 When referencing the values of a certain column, Group By is used.
 When referencing to partitions, Over is used, and likely a partition by Window clause.

-Create a query that will extract the following information about all currently employed workers registered in the Dept_emp table:
+""Create a query that will extract the following information about all currently employed workers registered in the Dept_emp table:
 	Their emp_no
 	The department they're currently working in
-	The salary they are currently being paid ( salary specified in their latest contract ) The all time average salary paid in the department the employee is currently working in ( use a function to create a field named average_salary_per_department )
+	The salary they are currently being paid ( salary specified in their latest contract ) The all time average salary paid in the department the employee is currently working in ( use a function to create a field named average_salary_per_department )""
-		*We want four columns of information to be returned; emp_no, dept_name, salary, and average_salary_per_department.*

-*Since the determining the current department of an employee requires the current date, we'll use the Sysdate function to get the current date, with which we can compare to their to_date's.*
+*We want four columns of information to be returned; emp_no, dept_name, salary, and average_salary_per_department.
+Since the determining the current department of an employee requires the current date, we'll use the Sysdate function to get the current date, with which we can compare to their to_date's.*
 ```mysql
 SELECT
 FROM emp_no, salary, from_date, to_date